On offer

 Escape from the world.
 Enjoy the vast desert wilderness and magnificent night skies.
 9 wooden chalets offer comfortable accommodation, with the dining room and bar in a central chalet with far reaching views.
 After the dunes have transformed to gold and the distant mountains glow purple, it’s time to wheel beds onto balconies for a night under the glittering sky of the Namib.
 An early morning walk will take you back to the Namib Desert Lodge.

-Drive through spectacular scenery to our next overnight accommodation, the Rostock Ritz lodge (1nt).
-Relax by the pool and watch the sun go down, or join the guide for another 2-hour sundowner drive.
-Here you’re likely to see mountain zebra, ostrich as well as oryx.
-After dinner, enjoy a night walk experience to see the nocturnal insects which inhabit the desert.
+Watch the sun rising over ancient sand dunes with an unforgettable sunrise walk (approx 1 hour).
+Later, we’ll drive through spectacular scenery to our next accommodation, the Rostock Ritz lodge.
+Relax by the pool and watch the sun go down or join the guide for another 2-hour sundowner drive.
+Here you’re likely to see mountain zebra, ostrich, and oryx.

 Rostock Ritz Desert Lodge & Spa, Namib - Namibia